Donation for ELR's Aquaponics Garden

 A highly sustainable method of producing greens and protein by filtering nutrient rich pond water through raised garden beds.
 Beneficial nitrifying bacteria in the beds convert the water into fertilizer for the plants to absorb.
 The plants and bacteria clean the water making happy fish and healthy food. https://youtu.be/4HuRM5ygwZw

-The garden, once established (about 2 months), will yield about 150 pounds of produce and about 800 fish on a monthly basis.
+The garden, once established (about 2 months), will yield about 150 pounds of produce and about 800 fish on an annual basis.
 The students will be able to take home the produce and fish to eat with their families.

 The ELR class is seeking donations to help make this project come to life and continue throughout the years.
 We hope you can join in and support a project that will truly impact, provide sustainability in nourishment and meet needs within our community!